jdkelly951/dads-carb-app/README.md

 - No migrations needed; the app creates the `food_logs` table automatically on boot.

 ### Nutrition API (auto lookup/voice)
-- Nutritionix free tier ended; switched to CalorieNinjas (has a free quota).
-- Get a free CalorieNinjas API key, then set env var `CALORIE_NINJAS_KEY` on your web service.
+- Using API Ninjas Nutrition endpoint (CalorieNinjas is being sunset).
+Get a free API key at api-ninjas.com and set `API_NINJAS_KEY` on your web service.
 - Without this key, manual entry still works.

 ## Tech